archatelain/intro_to_R/introduction.md

 ## References

-This class is a shameless translation of Lino Galiana's introduction to R (in French).
+This class is a translation of Lino Galiana's introduction to R (in French).
 You can find it here: https://rgeo.linogaliana.fr/

 To learn about econometrics with R:
 - https://www.econometrics-with-r.org/index.html